ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies that a message should be sent and received as a single packet without network-layer fragmentation, if possible.
-Attempts to send a message with this property set to a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
-When used with transports supporting this functionality and running over IP version 4, the Don't Fragment bit will be set.
+This only takes effect when used with transports supporting this functionality and running over IP version 4.
+When it does take effect, setting this property to true will cause the Don't Fragment bit to be set in the IP header, and attempts to send a message with this property set to a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.

+#### No Transport-Layer Fragmentation {#no-transport-fragmentation}

+Name:
+: noTransportFragmentation

+Type:
+: Boolean

+Default:
+: false

+This property specifies that a message should be sent and received as a single network-layer datagram without transport-layer fragmentation, if possible.
+This only takes effect when used with transports supporting this functionality.

 ## Sending Data {#sending}